Soup is the best

-When the air turns chilly and the wind starts to blow we love to tuck into a steaming bowl of soup made with simple ingredients and nourishing broth.
-This Italian Harvest Soup originally appeared in the Winter edition of our Simply Nourished 14-day Real Food Reboot.
-Quite frankly, we’d forgotten just how comforting and delicious it was until now.
-Mid-October.
-The wind is blowing and leaves are flying so this seems like the perfect time to share one of our favorite recipes.
+When the air turns chilly and the wind starts to blow everyone in my family loves to tuck into a steaming bowl of soup made with simple ingredients and nourishing broth.
+This Italian Harvest Soup originally appeared in the Winter edition of our now retired Simply Nourished 14-day Real Food Reboot book and quite frankly, I’d forgotten just how comforting and delicious it was until now!

-We’ve affectionately termed this soup “harvest” soup for the simple vegetables it features – potatoes, carrots, mushrooms, kale and onions.
-These are typically last crops to come in before the first hard frost of the season.
+I’ve affectionately termed this soup “harvest” soup for the simple vegetables it features – potatoes, carrots, mushrooms, kale and onions.
+These are typically the last crops to come in before the first hard frost of the season.
 However, many of you may be sitting on piles of winter squash, turnips or chard so feel free to substitute some of these for the vegetables listed in the recipe.
 What really makes this recipe shine is the Italian sausage so don’t skimp there.
-We’ve used a mild, sweet sausage here but you can certainly use a hot Italian sausage if that’s your thing.
+I’ve used a mild sausage here but you can certainly use a hot Italian sausage if that’s your thing.

-We think that there is nothing better than a freezer filled with pre-made soup during the cold winter months so we suggest doubling this recipe and freezing half for another meal.
+I think that there is nothing better than a freezer filled with pre-made soup during the cold winter months so I suggest doubling this recipe and freezing half for another meal.
 If you pack a lunch each day, consider packing the cooled soup into small freezer-safe containers with lids to create individual portions that can be defrosted in the fridge overnight or by submersing them in hot water for a few minutes.
-We love glass mason jars for this purpose so we don’t have to worry about questionable substances leaking from the plastic into our soup.
+I love glass mason jars for this purpose so I don’t have to worry about questionable substances leaking from the plastic into the soup.
 Just be sure to use the pint and half-pint jars for freezing as larger jars are prone to breaking when frozen.
 To reheat, simply pour thawed soup into a small pan and heat over medium-high heat on the stove until hot (or toss it in the microwave if that’s your how you roll).

 Soup can be a comforting and welcome change to your lunchtime routine when you’re tired of cold sandwiches and salads.
 An insulated thermos container is great for those without access to a kitchen and if you preheat the container with boiling water before adding the hot soup, you’ll be guaranteed to have a warm meal to ward off any chill in the air.

-- ½ pound sweet Italian sausage links (or Pederson's Natural Farms Italian Sausage)
+- 1 pound mild or hot Italian sausage links (or Pederson's Natural Farms Italian Sausage)

-- ½ pound red or yukon gold potatoes, cut into ½ inch cubes
+- 1 pound red or yukon gold potatoes, cut into ½-inch cubes

-- ½ head kale (~3 cups), washed and torn into small pieces
+- 1 small head kale, washed and torn into small pieces

 - Add garlic, Italian seasoning and black pepper and continue to cook an additional 30 seconds or until fragrant.